MarcoPoloResearchLab/old_millionaire/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Feel free to fork, modify, and redistribute.